 At the individual level, minority stress experiences such as internalized homophobia and transphobia may increase vulnerability to both IA victimization and perpetration (Edwards et al., 2015), while mental health challenges including depression, anxiety, and PTSD show associations with DA in LGBTQ+ populations.
 However the directionality of these relationships remains contested (Almiş et al., 2018; Golding, 1999; Trevillion et al., 2012).
 Preliminary research suggests that individuals with non-binary gender identities or fluid sexual orientations may experience higher abuse rates (Freedner et al., 2002), with transgender individuals appearing particularly vulnerable to identity-specific victimization (King et al., 2021).

 Research on protective factors remains notably sparse.
-On a community level,it Whileit is understood that social support and LGBTQ+ community connection appear beneficial for wellbeing (Beals et al., 2009; Humble, 2021), whether this buffers against the isolation tactics of IA has not been systematically tested.
+On a community level,it is understood that social support and LGBTQ+ community connection appear beneficial for wellbeing (Beals et al., 2009; Humble, 2021), whether this buffers against the isolation tactics of IA has not been systematically tested.
 Within lesbian communities, 'butch' identification was associated with lower rates of verbal victimization while 'femme' identification showed the opposite pattern (Balsam & Szymanski, 2005).
 At the structural level, LGBTQ+-enacted stigma and normalized homophobia within communities may legitimize abusive behavior (Guadalupe-Diaz & Anthony, 2016), while homelessness has been identified as both risk factor and consequence of DA (Mackie & Thomas, 2014; Sterzing et al., 2017).
 These factors demonstrate how potential risk factors of IA permeate from the individual level to broader social environments.

 Given there is no clear consensus on risk and protective factors, particularly those specific to IA, a clearer understanding is required to support effective intervention strategies for LGBTQ+ individuals.
 This scoping review responds to that need.
 It aims to map current understandings of identity abuse, examine how it has been conceptualized across the literature, and identify urgent directions for future research.
 Given the limited and fragmented state of existing research on IA, a scoping review is especially appropriate.
 As Munn et al. (2018) note, scoping reviews are well-suited for topics where literature is still developing, while also enabling researchers to systematically identify, consolidate, and analyze gaps in knowledge (Peters et al., 2015).